chriscarrollsmith/mindmap-generator/README.md

 3. **Comparative Analysis**: Usage patterns are analyzed to identify optimization opportunities
 4. **Trend Monitoring**: Usage patterns over time help identify shifts in performance

 This tracking provides transparency and supports ongoing optimization efforts.
+You can see an example of what it looks like [here](https://github.com/Dicklesworthstone/mindmap-generator/raw/refs/heads/main/screenshots/token_usage_report.webp).

 ### Cost Efficiency Strategies